tiesjan/cd-discid/README.md

 below).
 If you found a bug, please report it at https://github.com/tiesjan/cd-discid/issues.

-## Homepage

-Latest program version can be found at http://linukz.org/cd-discid.shtml.

 ## License

 cd-discid is distributed under the terms GNU General Public License Version 2